 About three-quarters of the way through the trail, you’ll start making your way back down to the Dugout Wells Area.

 You’ll see the vegetation dramatically change due to the abundance of water from the spring in this area.

 Again, if you’re new to the region, this is a good trail to get started on.
 Its a great introduction to the desert environment and only takes a little time to get from one end to the other.
-Just take your time as you move along the trail so you can read all of the informational signs.
+Just take it slow as you move along the trail so you can read all of the informational signs.
 To truly appreciate Big Bend, it helps to move slower than you would in your normal life.
 The desert moves at a very slow pace.
 So should you while you’re here.

 During the Spring and Summertime, this trail can get very hot.
-Try to hike it first thing in the morning if you’re out during the during the hotter parts of the year.
+Try to hike it first thing in the morning if you’re out during the hotter parts of the year.

 A Brief History of Dugout Wells

 It doesn’t look like it now because all that’s left is a single windmill slowly pumping water to the surface, but at one point in time Dugout Wells was considered the “cultural center of the Big Bend” by the residents of the area in the early 20th century.

 It is thought that Dugout Wells originally got its name from the early inhabitants that dug out the area surrounding the natural spring that occurs in the area.